The Bursaries have been created through a generous donation from the Sir John Hicks Foundation.

 - students must be ordinarily resident in the United Kingdom or another member state of the European Union

-- students must be in receipt of the Oxford Bursary in 2017/18 or have a household income below £42,875
+- students must be in receipt of the Oxford Bursary or Crankstart Scholarship in 2019/20 or have a household income below £42,875

 - awards will be made to students who have demonstrated academic excellence in their first year of study.
 If your course does not require you to sit exams during your first year, you must provide other examples of how you have achieved academic excellence

 - preference will be given to students who do not already hold a bursary or scholarship that is centrally administered by the University.
-This does not include the Oxford Bursary.
+This does not include the Oxford Bursary or Crankstart Scholarship.

 Applications for 2019/20 are now closed.